MartyJek/RnD-Graduation-MJ/content/Minor DC - Digital Garden/Topics/Permacomputing.md

 Computers were invented to assist people in their cognitive processes.
 "Intelligence amplification" was a good goal, but intelligence may also be used narrowly and blindly.
 It may therefore be a better idea to amplify awareness.

 - Awareness means awareness of whatever is concretely going on in the world/environment but also awareness of how things work and how they situate in their contexts (cultural, historical, biological etc).
-- You don't need to twiddle with everything in order to understand it. [[Yin hacking]] emphasizes observation.
+- You don't need to twiddle with everything in order to understand it. [[Yin and Yang hacking]] emphasizes observation.
 - It may also often be a good idea to amplify the computer's awareness of its physical surroundings with things like sensors.

 #### Expose everything